The Acolyte becomes lowest-rated Star Wars project after ‘review bombing’

 The new series currently has a 14 per cent audience score – an even lower rating than the critically panned Star Wars: The Clone Wars 2008 film’s 19 per cent, and the notorious 1978 Star Wars: Holiday Special’s 25 per cent.

-The show also has a low IMDb rating of 3.5 stars.
-56 per cent of users gave it one star.
-These low scores are likely down to review bombing.
-Internet Archive’s Wayback Machine reveals that the Rotten Tomatoes audience score started off as 50 per cent on 5 June, before rapidly plummeting over the last fortnight.
+The show also has a low IMDb rating of 3.5 stars; 56 per cent of users gave it one star.
+These low scores are likely down to review bombing –it’s been highigted by fans that the show’s Rotten Tomatoes audience score started off as 50 per cent on 5 June, before rapidly plummeting over the last fortnight.

 The Acolyte stars the Black actor Amandla Stenberg (The Hate U Give, Bodies Bodies Bodies) as twin Force users on opposite sides of a war.
 Last week’s episode, “Destiny”, included a romantic moment between two female witches.